ellisonpatterson/Tracearr/README.md

 **Real-Time Alerts** — Discord webhooks and custom notifications fire instantly when rules trigger.
 No waiting for daily reports.

-**Stream Map** — Visualize where your streams originate on an interactive world map.
+**Stream Map** — Visualize where your streams originate on a world map.
 Filter by user, server, or time period to zero in on suspicious patterns.

 **Trust Scores** — Users earn (or lose) trust based on their behavior.
 Violations drop scores automatically.

 **Multi-Server** — Connect Plex, Jellyfin, and Emby instances to the same dashboard.
-Manage everything in one place.

 **Tautulli Import** — Already using Tautulli?
 Import your watch history so you don't start from scratch.